henriqueholtz/Aws-Struggle/Produtcs/Databases/Amazon Aurora.md

 - You can't enable cross-Region replicas from multi-master clusters.
 - Amazon Aurora does not support flexible schema. (requires a well-defined schema.)

+You can use the standard "mysqldump" utility to export data from MySQL and "mysqlimport" utility to import data to Amazon Aurora, and vice-versa.
+You can also use Amazon RDS’s DB Snapshot migration feature to migrate an RDS MySQL DB Snapshot to Amazon Aurora using the AWS Management Console.
+Migration completes for most customers in under an hour, though the duration depends on format and data set size.